goproblems/autoprob/README.md

 # autoprob
-automatically find and extract go problems from games. the resulting problems are formatted for adding to www.goproblems.com
+Automatically find and extract go problems from games.
+The resulting problems are formatted for adding to www.goproblems.com or potentially other resources.

-more documentation coming soon!
+This tool heavily uses katago for multiple stages of analysis.

 # quickstart